Sammmte/unity-toolbar-extender-ui-toolkit/Assets/Package/README.md

 <!-- TOC --><a name="known-issues"></a>
 # Known Issues

+## MacOS
-- Input fields (e.g. `IntegerField`, `TextField`) may not work on MacOS systems when being root objects
+- Input fields (e.g. `IntegerField`, `TextField`) might not work when being root toolbar objects.
+They work inside a group.
+- Group popup windows close when UI Toolkit Debugger window is focused.

 <!-- TOC --><a name="license"></a>
 # License